icebarf/lispy/readme.md

 ### Current Progress

 - Able to get mathematical input in polish notation
-- Can perform the following mathematical opeartions
+- Can perform the following mathematical opeartions(non-decimal)
 - Addition
 - Subtraction
 - Multiplication